 The Xiaomi Roborock Xiaowa Lite offers a great value.
 With such a low cost, you would not expect the performance to be as solid as it was.
 Nevertheless, this robot vacuum is one of the best performers we have tested to date.

 Throughout our cleaning tests the Xiaowa robot vacuum was able to vacuum up each debris type on each of the floor types, with ease.
 There was hardly any struggle from the Xiaowa when cleaning.

-Maneuverability was another strong suit of this vacuum cleaner.
+Maneuverability was another strong feature of this vacuum cleaner.
 The circular design allows it to turn 360° and the small stature gives it the ability to slide under furniture.

 Maintenance is not difficult with this Roborock robot vacuum.
-However, at the moment replacement parts are not available at the moment (but we hope they’ll be available by the end of 2018).
+However, replacement parts are not available at the moment (but we hope they’ll be available by the end of 2018).
 That’s a huge con (but we would hope they’ll be available by the end of 2018).

 With regard to warranty and returns, Xiaowa offers a 1-year warranty and a 30-day return policy.

 Below is a complete list of important specifications and features included on the Roborock Xiaowa Lite:

 |Floor Type||All (indoor)|

 |Dust Bin Capacity||0.64 L|

-The Xiaowa Lite could be a great choice for many consumers that are looking for a robot vacuum.
+The Xiaowa Lite could be a great choice for many consumers who are looking for a robot vacuum.

 I would recommend the Xiaomi Xiaowa if you’re looking for the following features in a robot vacuum:

 - Want a robot vacuum with a wifi app – This unit also comes with access to a wifi app, meaning you can control the vacuum directly from your smartphone or tablet.